 Galactosemia is treated by a galactose-restricted diet, which allows for rapid recovery from the acute symptoms and a generally good prognosis.
-Despite adequate treatment from an early age, individuals with galactosemia remain at increased risk for developmental delays, speech problems, and abnormalities of motor function.
+Despite adequate treatment from an early age, individuals with galactosemia remain at increased risk for developmental delays, speech problems, and motor function abnormalities.
 Female patients with galactosemia are at increased risk for premature ovarian failure.
-Based upon reports by newborn screening programs, the frequency of classic galactosemia in the United States is 1 in 30,000, although literature reports range from 1 in 10,000 to 1 in 60,000 live births.
+Based upon reports by newborn screening programs, the frequency of classic galactosemia in the United States is approximately 1 in 30,000, although literature reports range from 1 in 10,000 to 1 in 60,000 live births.

-A comparison of plasma and urine galactose and blood galactose-1-phosphate (Gal1P) levels may be useful in distinguishing among the 4 forms of galactosemia.
+A comparison of plasma and urine galactose and blood galactose-1-phosphate (Gal1P) levels may be useful in distinguishing among the 4 forms of galactosemia; however, these are only general patterns and further confirmatory testing would be required to make a diagnosis.

-Galactose

-Deficiency (plasma/urine) Gal1P (blood)
+Deficiency Galactose (plasma/urine) Gal1P (blood)

 GALK Elevated Normal

 GALT Elevated Elevated

 GALE Normal-Elevated Elevated

 GALM Elevated Normal-Elevated

-For more information see Galactosemia Testing Algorithm.
+For more information, see Galactosemia Testing Algorithm.